syamdanda/Java-Interview-Preparation/README.md

 25. What is a memory-mapped file in Java<br/>
 26. What is difference between getPath(), getCanonicalPath() and getAbsolutePath() in Java<br/>
 27. How do you convert an InputStream to ByteArray in Java<br/>
+28. What Is The Necessity Of Two Types Of Streams – Byte Streams And Character Streams<br/>
+29. Which You Feel Better To Use – Byte Streams Or Character Streams<br/>
+30. What System.out.println()<br/>
+31. What Are Piped Streams and why we need them<br/>

 ## Lambda Expressions